oplS15projects/Lambda/README.md

     ; Now input is separated into two lists:
     ; k-list has only keywords in it (no tags)
-    ; e-list has the full, un altered equation (with tags)
+    ; e-list has the full, unaltered equation (with tags)

     ;; --- Evaluate call to backend ---